 In the final missions or GDI and Nod in Command & Conquer: Tiberian Sun: Firestorm, I questioned why CABAL would leave the relay nodes for his Firestorm walls outside of his infinite barrier of protection, where his ultimate weapon, the Core Defender, can't reach you.
 Then it hit me.
 The Defender is a caged beast.

 In the Tiberium Wars Nod Campaign, when Kane orders the player to capture Killian Quatar, he mentions "and [her sins] are legion.
-Cut to Kane's Wrath, where you learn that the assualt on Temple Prime, Killian's most obvious "crime" really was being commanded by LEGION.
+Cut to Kane's Wrath, where you learn that the assualt on Temple Prime, the reinforcements supposedly sent by Killian were actually commanded by LEGION.

 In the map from the first Allied mission in Red Alert 3, it is shown that the Netherlands is the only Allied country in mainland Europe.
 In the final mission of the Imperial campaign it is explained why: Amsterdam is the HQ of Future Tech.